 This leaflet was written for women who are considering having a TVT operation.
-If you have any questions that aren't answered by this leaflet then please ask a doctor or nurse who will do their best to answer them.
+If you have any questions that aren't answered by this leaflet then please ask me and I will do my best to answer them.

 What does TVT stand for?